 - Product Precious Metals: US$19.95 per trade

-Questrade offers very competitive pricing and beats out all its competition with its bare-bones fee structure.
-It even offers several discounts and promos.
-In fact, it has an excellent promo offer code of $50 in free trades that you can avail right now.
+Questrade offers very competitive pricing, and offers several discounts and promos.
+It has an excellent promo offer of $50 in free trades that you can get right now.

 Interactive Brokers vs. Questrade – The Verdict